Black and white, cuddly and endangered, which can only be the Giant Panda!

 Cubs are born blind, but sadly survival rate is low.

-In captivity, giant pandas can live up to 35 years, but only 15 the wild.
+In captivity, giant pandas can live up to 35 years, but only 15 in the wild.

 A Chinese story tells us that pandas were originally white.
 When a shepherdess died protecting a panda, they held a funeral for her.
 The pandas wore black clothes and their tears mingled with the dye of the fabric, staining their fur.

-The fur is pattered to break up its outline as camouflage in forests to protect itself.
+The fur is patterned to break up its outline as camouflage in forests to protect itself.